-- Get tested for COVID-19 on day 5, if possible, after exposure, AND
+- Get tested for COVID-19 on day 5, if possible, after exposure

 STUDENTS | Students who are symptomatic can call Student Health and Counseling at 262-595-2366 to schedule a test.
 If you have no symptoms or are a close contact, use an at-home test or other public testing options.

-At home tests are avalable for pick-up at the Student Health and Counseling Center and the housing offices in Pike suites and Ranger Hall.
+At home tests are available for pick-up at the Student Health and Counseling Center and the housing offices in Pike suites and Ranger Hall.

 following exposure to COVID-19 as of August 11, 2022

-People who are exposed to Covid-19 and have no symptoms, are no longer required to quarintine.
-This includes individuales who have not been vaccinated.
+People who are exposed to Covid-19 and have no symptoms, are no longer required to quarantine.
+This includes individuals who have not been vaccinated.
 The CDC recommendation is:

-- Those who are exposed to the virus are no longer required to quarintine
+- Those who are exposed to the virus are no longer required to quarantine

 - It is no longer recommended to screen individuals without symptoms